|Country of origin||Australia|

 When we see the word “With” on the packaging it means the food has to contain the ingredient, but it doesn’t need to be much.
 When we see “With Chicken” it means there’ll be a very small amount of chicken in the food as a whole, but not enough to justify it being written in UPPERCASE on the front of the packet.
 It’s one of the ways marketing deceives us into believing a product is something which it’s not.

 The main ingredient in the food happens to be meat and meat by-products derived from beef and poultry, so not exactly the chicken they’re saying it is.
 This is the cheapest and nastiest inclusion of meat in a pet food, and it won’t look palatable if you saw what was in it.
-What we’re looking at is remnants of animal carcasses and offal once anything of value has been extracted and sold off for human consumption.
-Carcasses, bones, offal, tumours, and “bonus” protein sources such as undeveloped eggs and maggots.
+What I expect we’re looking at is remnants of animal carcasses and offal once anything of value has been extracted and sold off for human consumption.
+Carcasses, bones, offal, tumours, and “bonus” protein sources such as undeveloped eggs and maggots are common in an ingredient such as this.
 There’ll be some form of chicken in there too to justify the label.

-The 3rd ingredient is also horrible.
-Tallow is the fatty residue from cooking up the mixture of animal carcasses and waste we spoke about earlier.
+The 3rd ingredient, Tallow, is found in many foods on the cheap side of the scale.
+It’s the fatty residue from cooking up a mixture of animal carcasses and by-products.

 So is there anything good in the food?
 Well yes… peas.
 But that said I’m sure they’re included here as a cheap way to bump up the lackluster protein percentage of 22%.